Iemontine/MonstersShift/ProjectDocument.md

 If you used tutorials or other intellectual guidance to create aspects of your project, include reference to that information as well.

+* Generally, we met once or twice a week in person to organize a general game plan and to discuss what we each were working on.
+We also maintained constant contact through Discord keeping each other up to date.

 # Main Roles #

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.